tektoncd/community/teps/0044-decouple-task-composition-from-scheduling.md

 * The line between this and a Pipeline seems very thin
 * New CRD to contend with

-### Rely on the affinity assistant

-In this approach we'd rely on [the affinity assistant](https://github.com/tektoncd/community/pull/318/files) to co-locate pods that use the same workspace.

-Cons:
-* Doesn't help us with the overhead of multiple pods
-* [TEP-0046](https://github.com/tektoncd/community/pull/318/files) explores shortcomings of this approach

 ### Custom scheduler

 In this approach we use a custom scheduler to schedule our pods.